venomid-network/venomid-contracts/README.md

 Venom ID operates on a system of dot-separated hierarchical names called domains, with the owner of a domain having full control over subdomains.
 Top-level domains, like '.venom' and '.test', are managed by the Root smart contract, which deploys new domain and subdomain certificates and ensures seamless integration between various components and interfaces.

+You can find an organized version of our docs at : [docs.venomid.network](https://docs.venomid.network/)

 ## Deployed domains